 - be proficient in both written and spoken English.
 Students applying from non-English speaking medical schools must provide evidence of English language proficiency

-- apply at least 6 months in advance of their requested Clerkship dates
+- apply at least 6 months in advance (but no more than 12 months in advance) of their requested Clerkship dates

 Clerkships are not available to:

 - anyone seeking additional clinical experience outside of the elective requirements of an applicant’s university medical program

 - Doctors who have already completed a medical degree (UNSW does not participate in internship/residency placements)

 - Students from Australian or New Zealand Medical Schools are required to pay a non-refundable AUD$110 application/administration fee

 - Students from overseas Medical Schools are required to pay a non-refundable AUD$440 application/administration fee